wlarson/wlarson.github.io/_drafts/2016-08-10-always-be-building.md

 categories: work software
 ---

 So you want to work in software development?
-I have one piece of advise for you:  always be building.
+I have one piece of advise for you:

+**Always Be Building**

 I have been thinking about my last position at Amazon for a while now.
 I had a promising career there for eight years, steadily moving up the ranks while receiving stellar feedback.
 I worked in several operations groups (supply chain, customer service, catalog, finance) and was good at improving efficiency.
 But I struggled after moving into a software development manager role my last two years.